coletivoEITA/redmine-cookbook/README.md

 * Start Unicorn

 # Data Bags
-This cookbook use the redmine data bag for some password.
+This cookbook use the redmine data bag to manage database passwords.
+(Or you can manage by role.)

 Use knife to create a data bag for redmine.
 ```
 $ knife data bag create redmine
 $ mkdir data_bags/redmine
 ```
-Create a secret redmine data in the `data_bag/redmine/database.json` directory.
+Create a database item in the `data_bag/redmine/database.json` directory.
 ```
 {
   "id": "database",
+  "root_password": <"PASSWORD">,
+  "user_password": "<PASSWORD>",
+  "repl_password": "<PASSWORD>",
-  "user_password": "<PASSWORD>"
+  "debian_password": "<PASSWORD>"
 }
 ```